monoteba/nuke/README.md

-# nuke
+# Nuke Scripts
-Handy scripts and snippets for Nuke
+Handy scripts and snippets for Nuke.
+Useful for me, maybe useful for you.

+:)